-For Example: If there is a 5 in the center and the player has a 4 then the player can make a build by playing the 4 on the 5, but the player must have a 9 to make this build.
+Example: If there is a 5 in the center and the player has a 4 then the player can make a build by playing the 4 on the 5, but the player must have a 9 to make this build.
 A player can capture this build by matching it with a 9.
-The player who makes a build cannot capture it in the same turn, he/she have to wait till the next turn.
-If any other player has a 9, he/she can steal this build.
+The player who makes a build cannot capture it in the same turn, he has to wait till the next turn.
+If any other player has a 9, he can steal this build.

 A player can add a card to an existing build if the player has a card that equals to the total value of the new build.
 Continuing the above Example: A player can add an Ace (A) to the build of 4 and 5 if the player has a 10.
 Builds are only possible with numbered cards.

 As soon as the players’ four cards get finished, the dealer deals another four cards to each player.
 The game continues in this way until all 52 cards are finished.